akeneo/pim-docs/cloud_edition/flexibility_mode/docs/partners.rst

 to increase it above the server capability.
 Between 1 and 3 comsumers is recommended.

 Default daemons (pim_job_queue@1 & pim_job_queue@2) are enabled by Default.
-Personalized daemons need to be enable in order them to automatically restart (When using partners_clear_cache for example).
+Personalized daemons need to be enable in order for them to automatically restart (When using partners_clear_cache for example).

 Create a new daemon by enabling & starting a service with a **unique** identifier: